 USA Today that the cloud creates unique opportunities for entrepreneurs.

 "If you're starting a business, the world is your oyster and you can do things in super cool ways with the cloud," Hallberg told the news source.

 While digital programs can replace most software, the applications can still be used for data backup.
-For instance, an online fax service saves all documents so that recipients can always find important information.
+For instance, a fax over internet service saves all documents so that recipients can always find important information.